BinaryCloudDev/Virtual-Dev-Environments/README.md

 ````
 vagrant rdp
 ````
-The username and password will be `vagrant\vagrant` NOTE: IF you are a Windows 10 host the login name may be `LocalAccount\vagrant`
+The username and password will be `vagrant\vagrant` NOTE: IF you are a Windows 10 host you may need to specify `LocalAccount\vagrant`

 # Customization